Becoming a Recreational Cultivator

 We are already preparing applications so our clients can be first out of the gate.
 Don’t miss this once in a lifetime opportunity.

-As of early April 2017, it is currently illegal to cultivate cannabis for recreational use.
-However, in April-May of 2017 the federal government is introducing a new framework to allow for the cultivation, distribution and retail sales of recreational cannabis.
+As of early April 2018, recreational cannabis is still illegal, but the federal government is in the final stages of passing legislation that allows for the cultivation, distribution and retail sales of recreational cannabis.
 This has not happened for any G7 country in the world to date.
-Canada has committed to making these plans effective before July 2018, which is a very aggressive time frame.
+Canada has committed to making these plans effective by August 2018, which is a very aggressive time frame.

-Under the ACMPR, a company that wants to cultivate medical cannabis must submit an application to Health Canada.
+Under only current legal cannabis cultivation scheme (the ACMPR), a company that wants to cultivate medical cannabis must submit an application to Health Canada.
 It is a very documentation-intensive process, which our firm excels in.
 The significant requirements are the security measures, a pharmaceutical-like quality assurance program, record keeping proficiency and of course a cultivation program and business plan.
-These applications are easily a thousand pages.
+These applications are easily a thousand pages, and a similar application format is expected for all classes of cultivation license under the new framework.
+New hopeful recreational producers should be preparing now for their applications.

-Building such a facility will require capital in the range of $100 to $400 per finished square foot, depending on whether a greenhouse or indoor facility is chosen.
+Building a cannabis cultivation facility will require capital in the range of $100 to $400 per finished square foot, depending on whether a greenhouse or indoor facility is chosen.
 At the application stage, consulting and legal fees are approximately $300,000.

-Can a company get ready today and gain an advantage for getting into queue?
+Can a company wanting to cultivate recreational cannabis get ready today and gain an advantage for getting into queue?
 The quick answer is yes.
-It is the full expectation that licensed producers under the medical system will be permitted to also supply for the recreational market.
-Many of the large producers are banking on this (e.g., Tweed has always been a recreationally focused brand).
+Licensed producers under the medical system will be permitted to also supply for the recreational market.
+Many of the large producers are already prepared for this (e.g., Tweed has always been a recreationally focused brand).